Dan503/time-input-polyfill/README.md

 ```

 The `update()` method will return the input element that it was called on so it can be chained if you want.

+## Change log

+You can view the Change Log on the [GitHub Releases](https://github.com/Dan503/time-input-polyfill/releases) page.